 The concept of identity has taken an increasingly prominent place in the social sciences of late.
 Analysis of the development of social identities themselves has become an important focus of scholarly research and scholars using social identities as the building blocks of social, political, and economic life, have attempted to account for a number of discrete outcomes by treating identities as independent variables.
 The dominant implication of the vast literature on identity is that social identities are among the most important social facts of the world in which we live.

-In this project we have brought together scholars from a variety of disciplines and subdisciplines in order to consider the conceptual and methodological issues associated with treating identity as a variable, and we have explicitly sought to solve some of the coordination problems that have thus far impeded progress in identity scholarship.Finally we have developed content analysis software that allows for computer-aided quantitative content analysis in non-English languages, including for example, Russian and Chinese.
-This software works on both Mac and PC platforms is available for free.
-(See Software)
+This project brought together scholars from a variety of disciplines and subdisciplines in order to consider the conceptual and methodological issues associated with treating identity as a variable, and explicitly seeking to solve some of the coordination problems that had thus far impeded progress in identity scholarship.

 Rawi E. Abdelal

 Faculty Associate.
 Professor of Business Administration, Business, Government, and the International Economy Unit, Harvard Business School.

 Yoshiko Margaret Herrera